PLP-MERN-Stack-Development/deployment-and-devops-essentials-masmunge95/README.md

 ---

-### CI/CD Pipeline
+### CI/CD Pipeline ⚙️

-This project uses GitHub Actions to automate the testing and deployment process.
-On every push to the `main` or `develop` branches, the CI pipeline runs all unit, integration, and E2E tests.
-On a successful push to `main`, the CD pipeline automatically deploys the backend to Render and the frontend to Netlify.
+GitHub Actions automates testing and deployment.
+On every push to `main` or `develop`, CI runs all tests.
+On successful push to `main`, CD deploys backend to Render and frontend to Netlify.

 | CI/CD Workflow Overview | Detailed Job View |
 |:-----------------------:|:-----------------:|